Why the Phantom of the Opera Did Not Deserve Pity

 I also found the relationship between Christine and the Phantom to be something tragic and unfortunate.
 Though I pitied the Phantom and identified with his emotional isolation, I knew it was for the best that Christine eventually chose Raoul, a man who (in this film, anyway) was depicted as sane and morally sound.

 Imagine my shock, then, when I got on the internet only to discover people criticizing Christine as "cold" and "shallow" because she didn't choose the Phantom over Raoul.

 The Phantom was indeed a tragic figure, but he was not to be pitied, as the saying goes.
 I say this as someone who actually pities him.
-The difference is, I'm fully aware that he doesn't deserve my pity and he is not entitled to Christine's affections just because he is lonely and emotionally wrecked.
+The difference is, I'm fully aware that he doesn't deserve my pity and he is not entitled to Christine's affections just because he is lonely and emotionally unstable.

 He Literally Murdered People

 What is murder?
 Is it not the pointless slaughter of an innocent?

 Gerard Butler, who also played Dracula in the 2000 film so aptly titled Dracula 2000, was perfect as the Phantom.
 He was sexy and charismatic, and played a psycho killer well, while still pulling off that kicked puppy persona that made you pity him.
 It's no small wonder, then, that most fans failed to see what an absolute monster the Phantom was -- and it had nothing to do with his disfigured face, as Christine says in the film itself.

 The fact of the matter is, the Phantom was a murderer.
 He killed people who -- while not very likable -- really hadn't done anything worth sneezing at.